Differential equation and probability inspired graph neural networks for latent variable learning: Differential equation and probability inspired graph neural networks

 A graph is the discretized form of a manifold, thus f can also be regarded as the discretized form of f, with its values equivalent to the values of f at the nodes of the graph.
 In such a viewpoint, the matrix I-W can be regarded as the graph Laplacian of this pasted graph intuitively.
 L is the Laplacian-Beltrami operator defined on the data manifold, and f is the function defined on this manifold.

-\begin{proposition} Semi-supervised learning problem on the graph is equivalent to solving the harmonic equation $\Delta f=0$, and the boundary condition is the label of the marked point, which is equivalent to minimizing $f^ T \Delta f$.
-Minimizing $f^T \Delta f$ is equivalent to minimizing $\|\nabla f\|^2$. \end{proposition}

-\begin{proposition} Use $L$ to represent the regularized Laplacian matrix, in the spectral clustering \cite{Ng2001On}, convert the solution equation $Lf=0$ (that is, find the eigenvector of $L$) to minimize $ f^TLf$, and solving such an eigenvalue decomposition problem is equivalent to finding an optimal solution to a graph cut problem (i.e., normalized cut). \end{proposition}

-\begin{proposition} Relax the solution equation $Lf=0$ (that is, find the eigenvector of $L$) to minimize $\|Lf\|^2=f^TL^TLf$, that is, solve the equation $L^TLf=0 $, that is, the biharmonic equation $\Delta^2 f=0$. \end{proposition}
+\begin{proposition} \begin{enumerate} \item Semi-supervised learning problem on the graph is equivalent to solving the harmonic equation $\Delta f=0$, and the boundary condition is the label of the marked point, which is equivalent to minimizing $f^ T \Delta f$.
+Minimizing $f^T \Delta f$ is equivalent to minimizing $\|\nabla f\|^2$. \item Use $L$ to represent the regularized Laplacian matrix, in the spectral clustering \cite{Ng2001On}, convert the solution equation $Lf=0$ (that is, find the eigenvector of $L$) to minimize $ f^TLf$, and solving such an eigenvalue decomposition problem is equivalent to finding an optimal solution to a graph cut problem (i.e., normalized cut). \item Relax the solution equation $Lf=0$ (that is, find the eigenvector of $L$) to minimize $\|Lf\|^2=f^TL^TLf$, that is, solve the equation $L^TLf=0 $, that is, the biharmonic equation $\Delta^2 f=0$. \end{enumerate} \end{proposition}

 Label propagation can be regarded as a Laplacian least square method\cite{Belkin2006Manifold}, and its optimization objective is

 Considering that the regularized Laplace matrix can be written as $L=I-W$, where $W$ is the normalized edge weight, the optimal solution is $F^*=(1-\alpha)(I-\alpha W)^{-1}Y$, here $\alpha=1/(1+\gamma)$.
 This can be obtained by iterating $F^{(k)}=\alpha WF^{(k-1)}+(1-\alpha)Y,0<(1-\alpha)\ll 1$.
 Let $\eta=2/\gamma$,